Luna4256/Wii-U-IMG-Tool/README.md

 ## Why
 why not
 ## Credits
-Tools and usage of tool was learnt using the TeconMoon's WiiVC Injector open source code.
+png2tgacmd.exe tool was took and learnt using the TeconMoon's WiiVC Injector open source code.